gmateesc/ContainerizedWebApp/README.md

 I have debugged this Go executable with GDB that has support for goroutines.

-Here is a screenshot of debugging the program with GDB and setting breakpoints
-in the functions main.lightFuse and runtime.convT2E:
+Here is a screenshot of debugging the program with GDB and setting breakpoints in the functions main.lightFuse and runtime.convT2E:

 <img src="https://github.com/gmateesc/ContainerizedWebApp/blob/master/images/panic_convT2E_4.png"
      alt="blob" width="650">

-The panic happens because the goroutine convT2E fails under certain circumstances, either because the arguments are wrong or because it cannot allocate the required memory.
+The panic seems to happen because the goroutine convT2E errs under certain circumstances, either because the arguments are wrong or because it cannot allocate the required memory.

 The developer should make the program more robust and maintainable by taking the following steps: